whoschek/bzfs/README.md

     <b>*Replication Example (UNION):* </b>

-    Specify to replicate all daily snapshots created during the last 7 days, and at the same time ensure that at the latest 7 daily snapshots (per dataset) are replicated regardless of creation time, like so: `--include-snapshot-regex '.*_daily'
+    Specify to replicate all daily snapshots created during the last 7 days, and at the same time ensure that the latest 7 daily snapshots (per dataset) are replicated regardless of creation time, like so:
+    `--include-snapshot-regex '.*_daily'
     --include-snapshot-times-and-ranks '7 days ago..*' 'latest
     7'`